Why do you love architecture?

 What is your post-production process?

 After the initial edit in Lightroom to select the best images, I use Photoshop to manually blend each image.
-I manually composite the multiple exposures I took on location by selecting the best parts from each, to create the final image.
+I composite the multiple exposures I took on location by selecting the best parts from each to craft the final image.
 I have complete control and can add or subtract any amount of natural, ambient or artificial light, if need be.
 This is exacting work, but that is why I love it.
 It’s another part of the creative process.
 Before delivery, I also color correct, straighten, retouch and adjust the highlights, shadows and contrast, as needed.

 Do you prefer to work alone?

 I am comfortable working alone, and I have clients who hand me a shot list and trust I will come back with the goods, but I also like collaborating because it’s great opportunity to work with other creatives and experience their “genius”.

 Can you work without a shot list?

 A shot list is great because then I know I am capturing the angles and images the client wants, but I have also worked without them.
 I also like to add a few shots of my own as my eye sees it when possible, because I think composition is one of my strongest skills.

 Do offer drone or video?